POPL-Team/KMeansClustering/README.md

 ## Issues noticed during implementation

-The implementation was proceeding very smoothly until a very strange bug was encountered.
+The implementation was proceeding very smoothly until a strange bug was encountered.
 The centroids would either converge or diverge from the clusters depending on the randomization.
-After running some tests and debugging the code, the group figured out what the problem was.
+After running some tests and debugging the code, the group was able to figure out what the problem was.

 The clustering would fail or succeed depending on what position the initial centroids are placed in.